Celebrating 20 years! Read more here.

 In her tone poem with complex jazz chords, the composer paints the image of rain through the rhythmic motive and use of body percussion and alternative instruments such as tapping patterns on music stands.

 Grade 4.5, Advanced

-Enter your code below to download a complimentary audio catalog of all pieces in the BandQuest series.
-To request your own code, click here!
+Email [email protected] to request a complimentary audio catalog of all pieces in the BandQuest series.

 The BandQuest Curriculum

 The national standards for arts education make it even more imperative that teachers have access to curriculum materials that link music with other subjects.
 Through the BandQuest curriculum, students will gain a richer and deeper understanding of the music they rehearse and perform.
 A growing number of pieces are accompanied by an innovative, interdisciplinary curriculum designed to facilitate the learning process and enhance their understanding of the music, its basic elements, its context and how it relates to other aspects of life and learning.
 BandQuest curriculum, written by Joanna Cortright and Herb Dick, is based on use of the Facets Model.
 To learn more about the Facets Model, you may download the PDF below.